 Startup Financial Modeling, Part 1: What is a Financial Model?

-Note from Will: this article series is the result of a friendly debate I had recently with Troy regarding the best approach for founders to take when building a financial model.
+Note from Will: this article series is the result of a friendly debate I had with Troy regarding the best approach for founders to take when building a financial model.
 More accurately, the “debate” was a strong adverse reaction from Troy after I shared a template I built for Prota Ventures’ portfolio companies.
 His feedback was, essentially, to never use a template and instead build each model from scratch.

 He invited me to a 90-minute lecture he gave where he overwhelmingly convinced me and the room that, indeed, founders need to take the time necessary to build their models from scratch.
 After I asked him where I could find his lecture material online, he suggested we co-author this article series since there weren’t many solid resources available.
 We sincerely hope you find this series helpful.
 Feel free to ping us on Twitter (@wclittle, @troyhenikoff) with any questions.